RexManglicmot/Breast-Cancer-ML-Classification/Breast-Cancer-ML-Classfication-Linear-Discriminant-Analysis.md

 ## Cleaning the Data

 Let’s create a new object of the orginal data and change the variable names.
-Some of them like Classification is too long and let’s change them to a name much shorter.
+Some of them like Classification are too long and let’s change them to a name much shorter.

 ``` r